ethereum/remix-workshops/README.md

     and create a new token and save it in Remix in the you just opened on the settings tab.

 ---
+### To write more tutorials for LEARNETH:
+Instructions will be forthcoming...

 ### For additional ressources and tutorial on other topics

 #### Additional external workshops